rubenclerc/Notebook/README.md

 # Notebook
 ## Introduction
 This project was realised for the advanced OOP module of my university diploma in technology in computer science.
 It was fully developed in C# with Visual Studio 2019.
-The Notebook app help you to calculate you averages grades by inputting your units, modules etc.
+The Notebook app help you to compute you averages grades by inputting your units, modules etc.
 ## How to use
 1. Download the /Realease directory
 2. Execute the Notebook.exe file